 Cilantro

-Cilantro, or coriander leaf, is the herb derived from the leaves of the Coriandrum sativum, an annual herb in the parsley family that also provides the spice coriander from its fruit.
+Cilantro, or coriander leaf, is the herb derived from the leaves of Coriandrum sativum, an annual in the parsley family.
+The plant also provides the spice coriander from its tiny fruit.

-REGION OF ORIGIN: Cilantro’s origins are obviously tied to its sister spice coriander, tracing back to the Eastern Mediterranean region that spans parts of Southern Europe, North Africa, and the Middle East.
+Cilantro’s origins are obviously tied to its sister spice coriander, tracing back to the Eastern Mediterranean region that spans parts of Southern Europe, North Africa, and the Middle East.
 The wild ancestors of Coriandrum sativum are thought to have flourished in this diverse region.
-Coriander use dates back to at least 5000 BCE - the ancient spice was discovered in archaeological sites in Greece, Israel, and Egypt.
+Coriander use dates back to at least 5000 BCE—the ancient spice was discovered in archaeological sites in Greece, Israel, and Egypt.

 Cilantro leaves deliver a fresh, herbaceous aroma with a bright citrusy punch.
 Their flavor is equally refreshing, offering a zesty burst of lemon and lime notes with a subtle peppery undertone.
 This vibrant and lively flavor profile is cherished in many cuisines around the world, including Mexican, Indian, Thai, and Middle Eastern.